* This is the Professional Version. *

 Orlistat inhibits intestinal lipase, decreasing fat absorption and improving blood glucose and lipids.
 Because orlistat is not absorbed, systemic effects are rare.
 Flatus, oily stools, and diarrhea are common but tend to resolve during the 2nd yr of treatment.
 A dose of 120 mg po tid should be taken with meals that include fat.
 A vitamin supplement should be taken at least 2 h before or after taking orlistat.
 Malabsorption and cholestasis are contraindications; irritable bowel syndrome and other GI disorders may make orlistat difficult to tolerate.
 Orlistat is available OTC.

 Phentermine is a centrally acting appetite suppressant for short-term use ( ≤ 3 mo).
-Usual starting dose is 15 mg once/day, and dose may be increased to 30 mg once/day, 37.5 mg once/day, or 15 mg bid.
+Usual starting dose is 15 mg once/day, and dose may be increased to 30 mg once/day, 37.5 mg once/day, 15 mg bid, or 8 mg tid before meals.
 Common side effects include elevated BP and heart rate, insomnia, anxiety, and constipation.
 Phentermine should not be used in patients with preexisting cardiovascular disorders, poorly controlled hypertension, hyperthyroidism, or a history of drug abuse or addiction.
 Twice/day dosing may help control appetite better throughout the day.

-The combination of phentermine and topiramate (used to treat seizures and migraines) results in weight loss for up to 2 yr.
-The starting dose of the extended-release form (phentermine 3.75 mg/topiramate 23 mg) can be increased to 7.5 mg/46 mg after 2 wk, then gradually increased to a maximum of 15 mg/92 mg if needed to maintain weight loss.
-Because birth defects are a risk, the combination (which is pregnancy category X) should be given to women of reproductive age only if they are using contraception and are tested monthly for pregnancy.
+The combination of phentermine and topiramate (used to treat seizures and migraines) is approved for long-term use.
+This combination drug results in weight loss for up to 2 yr.
+The starting dose of the extended-release form (phentermine 3.75 mg/topiramate 23 mg) should be increased to 7.5 mg/46 mg after 2 wk; then the dose can be gradually increased to a maximum of 15 mg/92 mg if needed to maintain weight loss.
+Because birth defects are a risk, the combination should be given to women of reproductive age only if they are using contraception and are tested monthly for pregnancy.
 Other potential adverse effects include sleep problems, cognitive impairment, and increased heart rate.
 Long-term cardiovascular effects are unknown, and postmarketing studies are ongoing.

 Obesity is a particular concern in children and the elderly.